History of the Far North of Scotland Railway Line: Reaching Caithness

-In 1866 the Caithness Railway had been authorised to build a line joining the towns of Wick and Thurso.
+In 1866 the Caithness Railway had been authorised by the Caithness Railway Act 1866 (29 & 30 Vict. c. ccxcii) to build a line joining the towns of Wick and Thurso.
 The territory southwards from those towns was desolate and mountainous, and there was no intention at the first stage, to connect the line to any other railway, although a line south to Helmsdale was considered, running inland to avoid the most difficult terrain.
 However the promoters of this line were unable to raise the subscriptions necessary to start construction, amid considerable posturing and offers of funding conditional on other people's contributions, and the idea fell into abeyance.

-Inspired by the Duke of Sutherland's efforts in constructing a line to Helmsdale, a new company, the Sutherland and Caithness Railway, was promoted, obtaining its authorising Act on 13 July 1871.
+Inspired by the Duke of Sutherland's efforts in constructing a line to Helmsdale, a new company, the Sutherland and Caithness Railway, was promoted, obtaining its authorising act of Parliament, the Sutherland and Caithness Railway Act 1871 (34 & 35 Vict. c. xcix), on 13 July 1871.
 It was to adopt the authorised route of the defunct Caithness Railway, and to follow the inland route north from Helmsdale to connect to Wick and Thurso.

 This was highly controversial, as the people of Wick expected a direct route over the Ord of Caithness to be followed; this would have been a much shorter route, and it would have made their town the focus of the northern lines.
 Such a route would have had challenging gradients: 7 mi at 1 in 40 among others; one proposal would have had a rope-worked incline.
 Although serving significant coastal communities it would not have opened up the interior.
 Nonetheless the Caithness Railway interest continued to press its case, arguing against the increasingly determined view of the Duke of Sutherland that an inland route should be built.
-The two alternative supporters presented rival Bills for the 1871 session of Parliament, but it immediately became evident that the Caithness Railway interest was unable to show the public benefit of the inland route, and the Sutherland and Caithness Railway Act was passed on 13 July 1871; the Caithness Railway was no more.
+The two alternative supporters presented rival bills for the 1871 session of Parliament, but it immediately became evident that the Caithness Railway interest was unable to show the public benefit of the inland route, and the Sutherland and Caithness Railway Act 1871 (34 & 35 Vict. c. xcix) was passed on 13 July 1871; the Caithness Railway was no more.

 Share subscriptions from Wick were slow to come forward, perhaps in revenge for the loss of that town's preferred route, and the Duke of Sutherland made threatening noises about by-passing the town.
 Eventually the Highland Railway subscribed £50,000 and the Duke of Sutherland £60,000.
 The line opened on 28 July 1874.
 Joining end-on to the Duke of Sutherland's Railway, it had a more central station at Helmsdale, and terminal stations both at Wick and Thurso.
 In neither case was there any attempt to reach the harbours, in the towns or at Scrabster, notwithstanding the great commercial importance of the sea trade.